daehan-lim/daehan-lim.github.io/README.md

 </div>

 ## 👋 About Me
 Software engineer with a strong foundation in mobile app development and data-driven applications.
-Experienced in developing robust, maintainable, user-centric Android applications using Kotlin, MVVM, Coroutines, and REST APIs.
+Experienced in developing robust, maintainable, user-centric Android applications using Kotlin, MVVM, Coroutines, Jetpack, and REST APIs.
 Also familiar with Flutter for cross-platform development and with JavaScript.
 Advanced expertise in data processing and algorithm optimization from AI/ML research background, enabling development of highly efficient and scalable mobile applications.

 ## 🛠️ Technical Skills